Planning Your Stay Abroad

 • University of Warwick

-Some places offer the option of choosing between one term (3-4 months), two terms (6 months), or even longer.
-More information can be found here.
+Some universities allow you to study for one term (3-4 months), two terms (6 months), or an entire academic year.
+More information can be found on the SEMP website (Swiss-European Mobility Program).

-Late applications for remaining places during the year are possible; please contact Dr Nicole Nyffenegger to inquire about open places.
+Late applications for remaining places during the year are possible; pleace contact Dr. Nicole Nyffenegger to inquire about open places.
+You will be informed on the success of your application by the end of December.
+Should your SEMP application be unsuccessful, you can apply to other programmes until the 15 January.

 Exchanges Worldwide